super30admin/Binary-Search-2/README.md

 ****
 Approach:
+1. Perform binarySearch to get to the target.
+   Once we get to the target, perform binarySearch on the lhs of the list to get the lowest

+   Possible value of lowest
+   -1 , mid, -1<index<mid-1

-1. Perform binarySearch on the lhs and rhs seperately
+2. Once we get the lowest, perform binarySearch on the rhs to get the highest.
-2. When performing binarySearch on lhs:
-    2.1.
-If mid == Target; adjust high = mid -1 and call binarySearch function 2.2.
-Return indexLeft if its not -1
-    2.3.
-Else return mid
-3. When performing binarySearch on rhs:
-    2.1.
-If mid == Target; adjust low = mid +1 and call binarySearch function 2.1.
-Return indexRight if its not -1
-    2.2.
-Else return mid
+   Our low = lowest as we will be traversing the remaining rhs half of the array

+   Possible value of highest
+   -1 , mid, mid+1<index<len(nums)

+3. Later return [lowest,highest]

 Time Complexity
-2 * 0(logn)
+2 * 0(logn) ==== 0(logn)

 Since we ignore constants it's 0(logn)
 ****